 'With Club Med, the cost may initially appear to be high, but when you consider that full board and drinks are included along with lift pass, lessons, kids' clubs, other snow activities and evening entertainment, it's remarkable value.
 However, equipment rental is not always part of the deal and can add a significant amount to the overall cost.'

-If you're going on holiday to do any activity such as skiing, make sure you're adequately covered by holiday insurance.
+If you're going on holiday to do any activity such as skiing, make sure you're adequately covered by travel insurance.

 What to do if my all-inclusive holiday isn't as described?